 Uses of Rosemary Oil

-I recommend using fresh rosemary-infused oil on your salads as a delicious dressing.
+You can use fresh rosemary-infused oil on your salads as a delicious dressing.
 The herb itself has a thousand uses, and it extremely hardy and therefore easy to grow and maintain whether inside or out.
 You can add an entire sprig to your soups for a unique flavor.

 According to Modern Essentials,5 a guide to the therapeutic uses of essential oils, high-quality rosemary oil has analgesic, antibacterial, anticancer, anticatarrhal, antifungal, anti-infection, anti-inflammatory, antioxidant, and expectorant properties.